Coronavirus cases rise by record 1,698 in state; death toll up 49

 An infant has tested positive in every South Florida county.

-A total of 11,571people in the state have been hospitalized at one time, which is 206 more than the day before.
+A total of 11,571 people in the state have been hospitalized at one time, which is 206 more than the day before.
 That means it is a running total and includes people who have been released or died.
-Including nonresidents, the number is 1,383 in Palm Beach County, an increase of 27, followed by 129 total in St. Lucie, an increase of 7; 110 in Martin, an increase of 7; same 37 in Indian River and 16 in Okeechobee, an increase of 2.
+Including nonresidents, the number is 1,383 in Palm Beach County, an increase of 27, followed by 129 total in St. Lucie, an increase of 7; as well as 110 in Martin, an increase of 7; the same 37 in Indian River and 16 in Okeechobee, an increase of 2.

-More than half of the deaths, 1,454, are residents and staff of long-term care, including 167 in Palm Beach County, through Wednesday.
+Around half of the deaths, 1,487, are residents and staff of long-term care, including 174 in Palm Beach County.

 National data